Stress, anxiety and compulsive habits

 Anxiety can leave your teen feeling worried and out of control.
 They may start to act strangely to regain their feeling of control.
 For example, they might obsess over cleanliness, food or exercise.
-In serious cases, this can develop into other issues, such as eating disorders or self harm, like scratching skin or pulling out hair.
+In serious cases, this can develop into other issues, such as eating disorders or self harm.

 What causes compulsive habits?

 Compulsive habits begin as a way for people to deal with anxiety and feel more in control.
 Having something to focus on gives them an escape from the worries they are dealing with.
-Obsessive Compulsive Disorder (OCD) is the name for when this becomes a more serious, ongoing condition.
+Obsessive Compulsive Disorder (OCD) is when this becomes a more serious, ongoing condition.

 Compulsive habits are common among teenagers.
 They show that your teen is struggling to cope with anxiety.

 OCD is different for each individual.
 It often begins with obsessive thoughts that cause intense anxiety.
-This is followed by compulsions, which are actions that they feel they need to perform to get rid of the obsessive thoughts.
+This is followed by compulsions.
+Compulsions are actions they feel the need to perform to get rid of the obsessive thoughts.

 For example, your teenager may imagine their siblings being hurt and feel scared.
 To prevent this happening, they believe they must perform certain rituals.
-Common examples include repeatedly checking doors are locked, and arranging their belongings in a specific order.
+Common examples include repeatedly checking doors are locked.
+Or arranging their belongings in a specific order.

 Compulsive habits often seem to be innocent actions and usually start that way.
 They might be comforting actions like chewing on hair or checking lights are off before bed.
-It's when these become obsessive or turn into long and complicated rituals that they turn into a problem.
+This can become a problem if they become obsessive.
+Or turn into long and complicated rituals.

 Every teen is different, but there are some general signs to look out for.
 Does your teenager do any of the following?